Meet our peopleMeet our expert team of learning facilitators, data analysts, administrators, and our influential Council

 - Tony works to help organisations get the most from the data available to them.
 In healthcare this is a growing challenge as digital datasets expand.
 He uses tools for data analysis, data modelling, data visualisation, text analytics, and machine learning, as well as blending open and external data with digital patient data.
 He has previously worked with customer feedback for organisations ranging from Audi, Apple, Bentley, Coca Cola and Disney right through to Yahoo.
 He is fascinated with connecting organisations with their users, their customers and their patients.

-- Jane Keep, Visiting Professor, London South Bank University
+- Jane Keep, Visiting Associate Professor, London South Bank University

 Jane is an Organisational Development Professional specialising in Executive and Board Development, Leadership Development, Team and Individual Coaching, Staff Engagement, and Health, Wellbeing & Resilience and Organisational Change in the NHS.